phunky-phresh/project0-TicTacToe/README.md

 - animate.css 3.7.2

 ## Known Bugs
+#### Draw Function
-there is one bug present that can be fixed!
+There is one bug present that can be fixed!
 If player two decides to throw the game and make no attempt to win, the game cannot verify a win of 5 moves by player one.
 Because all the squares have been counted, it considers this a draw.

 ``` js
 let count = 0;